dagraham/etm-dgraham/README.md

 selected, pressing return would display the item's details, pressing `E` would open it for editing and so forth.

-The *used time **expanded** view* is like the *used time* view but when a reminder has an "@d" entry, the contents of that field are also displayed wrapped and indented under the reminder.
+The *used time **expanded** view* is like the *used time* view but when a reminder has an `@d` entry, the contents of that field are also displayed wrapped and indented under the reminder.
 This view for November begins with

 		November 2019
 		  client A